![]() |

 Virginia white-tailed deer.
 The Key deer is

 the smallest of the 28 subspecies of Virginia white-tailed deer.
-The Key deer's small size is believed to be an adaptation to ensure greater survival in a hot climate where there is limited food and water.
 It's believed Key deer probably migrated from the mainland thousands of years ago during the last glacial period when a land bridge existed, then were isolated as the sea rose to create the stepping stone of islands known as the Florida Keys.
+A shipwrecked Spanish explorer named Fontaneda recorded the first account

 help increase year-round habitat on some of these outer islands, Key